CAIRO

 THE HEART OF THE EXPERIENCE

-This eight-day pilgrimage begins in Cairo, Egypt’s historic capital and the gateway to its deepest archaeological layers.
-Here, you encounter the monumental architecture that shaped early civilization: the pyramids and Sphinx at Giza, the funerary innovations of Saqqara, and the vast collections of the Grand Egyptian Museum.
-Cairo sets the intellectual foundation of the journey — a structured, tangible introduction to the ancient world before you move east into the landscapes tied to early biblical tradition.
+A private, 8-day journey through Egypt’s spiritual and desert landscapes, moving from Cairo to Mount Sinai, St. Catherine, and the Red Sea, designed for travelers seeking reflection, continuity, and an unhurried pace.
+It begins in Cairo, Egypt’s historic capital and the gateway to its deepest archaeological layers, where monumental sites — the pyramids and Sphinx at Giza, the funerary innovations of Saqqara, and the vast collections of the Grand Egyptian Museum — establish a clear intellectual foundation before the route turns east toward landscapes tied to early biblical tradition.

 Designed for travelers who prefer clarity, authenticity, and calm pacing — those who want a meaningful route that connects land, history, and narrative without being rushed or overloaded.
 It focuses on creating a direct connection to place: Egypt’s ancient urban foundations, the desert waypoints of the Exodus tradition, monastic history in the Sinai highlands, and the quiet clarity of the Red Sea.